Admissibility of Electronic Evidence: Section 61 of the BSA Permits Oral Evidence (Overriding Arjun Panditrao)

 Section 63, BSA Certificate – an Enabling Provision

-Section 61 appears to be a legislative response to the rigid evidentiary stance established in Arjun Panditrao.
-By affirming that electronic evidence is not inherently inadmissible, the legislature has sought to:
+Section 61, BSA appears to be a legislative response to the rigid evidentiary stance established in Arjun Panditrao.
+Section 61 affirms that electronic evidence is not inherently inadmissible.
+By this section, the legislature has sought to:

 • align evidentiary rules with technological realities, and